stenhousestuart/dirty_data_codeclan_project/cake/README.md

 The cleaning script is launched from the analysis notebook and performs a range of functions, including:

--   Loading the necessary R packages.
+-   Loads required R packages and reads in the raw data.
--   Reading in, selecting and pivoting the required data to long format.
+-   Pivot data to long format.
--   Joining the datasets based on `ingredient_code` and `code` in order to be able to use the full ingredient names as opposed to the abbreviations.
+-   Joins the datasets based on `ingredient_code` and `code` in order to be able to use the full ingredient names as opposed to the abbreviations.
 -   Cleaning the data contained within each variable - `cake`, `ingredient`, `measure` and `quantity`.
-This required a range of processes including, but not limited to, cleaning variable names, replacing NA `measurement` values and seperating `ingredient` and `measurement` data that had been combined into one column.
+This required a range of processes including, but not limited to, cleaning variable names, managing NA values and separating `ingredient` and `measurement` data that had been combined into one column.
 -   Finally, writing the cleaned data to a .csv titled `cake_ingredients_clean.csv`.